 Members of the collaborative team participate in joint settlement conferences.
 Joint conferences promote constructive communication.
 They are a time-efficient and cost-effective tool for moving the case toward settlement.
 Participants commit to treating each other with respect, employing active listening skills, and constructing an agreement that adequately addresses each party’s concerns.

 The attorneys draft a legally-binding separation agreement and property settlement based on agreements reached during the collaborative process.

 The collaborative process is private.
 So is the agreement reached between the parties.

 The collaborative process is faster and, as a result, less expensive than litigation.

-Choosing the Right Collaborative Attorney
+Choosing the Right Collaborative Divorce Attorney

-Choosing a collaborative lawyer you feel comfortable with is important.
+Choosing a collaborative divorce attorney you feel comfortable with is important.
 That person should possess a sound knowledge of North Carolina family law.
 He or she should also be an excellent listener and an effective communicator.
 In addition, he or she should be creative, because solutions are not limited to what a court might order.

 Sean Vitrano has practiced collaborative family law since 2010.
 He is a member of Triangle Collaborative Divorce Professionals, the International Academy of Collaborative Professionals, and the North Carolina Bar Association’s Dispute Resolution Section Council.
 He limits his practice to mediation and using the collaborative process to help spouses negotiate fair financial settlements and parenting plans that prioritize the needs of their children.